raf1000/brink_openhab/README.md

 This repository allows to integrate Brink Renovent HR with openHAB.
 The integration seems to be the most comprehensive one (all data including TSP is available).

-The following "converter" shall be placed between Brink Renovent HR and openHAB:
+You need to place  a "converter" between  Brink Renovent HR ( opentherm voltage of 7..15V) and OpenHAB (ESP8266 voltage of 3..5V).
+I have used the following one:
 1. Wemos D1 mini
 2. Master OpenTherm Shield:  https://diyless.com/product/master-opentherm-shield